 1. Enroll in a snowmobile safety course.
-When I took my snowmobile safety course, several sessions where held in a live classroom followed by an actual driving test.
-I remember hoping and praying that my snowmobile wouldn’t breakdown during the test.
+When I took my snowmobile safety course, several sessions were held in a live classroom, followed by an actual driving test.
+I remember hoping and praying that my snowmobile wouldn’t break down during the test.
 Today, online courses are available.
-If you’re new to snowmobiling, consider taking a course before venturing out on the trails.
+If you’re new to snowmobiling, consider taking a class before venturing out on the trails.
 Safety courses will teach you:

 - Parts of a snowmobile